omniaalwazzan/omniaalwazzan.github.io/_pages/about.md

   - /about.html
 ---

 My name is Omnia Alwazzan.
 I am a computer science PhD student at [Queen Mary University of London](https://www.qmul.ac.uk/), working in the [ Digital Environment Research Institute (DERI)](https://www.qmul.ac.uk/deri/) under the supervision of [Professor Greg Slabaugh](http://eecs.qmul.ac.uk/profiles/slabaughgreg.html) and [Professor Ioannis](https://sites.google.com/view/ioannispatras/home).
-My research is centred on developing a multi-model fusion model for integrative healthcare.
-I'm particularly interested in developing novel fusion techniques that combine histological images with gene expression data.
+My research is centred on developing a deep multi-model fusion model for integrative healthcare.
+I'm particularly interested in developing novel fusion techniques that combine histological images with gene expression data using Deep Learining (DL) methods.
+My passion is to dicsover new methodologies that could involve dsitinct modalities and leverge the signigicant information from each model to enhance the desred outcome

 ## Previous Experience